SOLVING STRUCTURE DETERMINATION PROBLEMS

 4. Use of stereochemical data (e.g. enantiomers etc.)

-5. Use of other chemical data (e.g. functional groups tests, numbers of isomers)
+5. Use of other chemical data (e.g. functional groups test results, numbers of isomers)

 The most common reasons for students to struggle with these questions are: